 Bullying often refers to interactions between children, but physical bullying can really happen to anyone.
 No one is safe.
 Adults, young children, young adults, and the elderly are all at risk.
 No matter how young or old someone is there is always a chance that someone could harass or abuse them.
 Often times in children, bullying happens away from home, but physical bullying can also take place in the home.
 School and afterschool programs are also danger zones.

-Why do people feel the urge to bully?
+What is Physical Bullying and Why do people feel the urge to bully?

 Its roots are mainly violent, but some people who dominate others have underlying emotion issues urging them to control others.
 This is an indirect way to make them feel better.
 By degrading the victim with verbal and physical abuse, they somehow ease their own pain, though temporarily and superficially.
 They elevate their own ego through the degradation of others.
 This domineering and sometimes sadist seeming behavior seems to be genetically predisposed, but ultimately develops from harsh parenting styles.

-What does modern psychology say?
+What does modern psychology say about what is physical Bullying?

 Phillip Zimbardo is a famous psychiatrist who is well known for his revolutionary social experiment, the Stanford Prison Experiment.
 He says that domineering and controlling abusive behavior can be acted out by absolutely anyone.
-In the experiment college age test subjects volunteered to live in a make-shift prison, some as prisoners, some as guards.
+In the experiment college age test subjects volunteered to live in a makeshift prison, some as prisoners, some as guards.
 The test subjects were given mental assessments to make sure they were mentally stable.
 Things went terribly wrong 6 days into the experiment.

 It ended much earlier than its intended date because one of the therapists feared for the safety of the test subjects.
 Guards were depriving prisoners of food and water, and they were subjecting the prisoners to humiliating acts of domination and physical bullying.